Decoherence and Probability: Emergence and Everett

-Against these criticisms, \cite{Saunders:2021} and \cite{franklin:2023} have sought to buttress the emergentist approach building on earlier discussions by \cite{Wallace:2010,Wallace:2012} and \cite{Saunders:2005}.
+In this context, \cite{Saunders:2021} and \cite{franklin:2023} have sought to further develop Wallace's approach.
 Franklin argues that ``the neglect of terms with relatively small amplitudes can be justified non-probabilistically [...] in contexts where interference is rife, the probabilistic interpretation of the (mod-squared) amplitudes is ruled out [...] the Born rule, in such contexts, takes the form of an averaging measure rather than a probability measure. [...] we should think of the relation between small amplitudes and irrelevance as a dynamical phenomenon.
 The relative magnitude of the amplitudes encodes the dynamical contribution of each term.''

 Saunders argues using slightly different language towards the same central point.
 In particular, he claims that ``Strongly peaked amplitude'' does not, prior to defining the branching structure of the state, have to be interpreted as ``highly probable.'' [...] the “average values of local densities” are defined not by averaging the densities, but as the values of the local densities on those trajectories on which the amplitudes are (very sharply) peaked.
 In the case of Ehrenfest's theorem, whilst it is possible to interpret $\langle x \rangle_\psi$ operationally, in terms of multiple measurements [...] it is also possible to interpret it realistically, as the location of the peak of the wave-function as it evolves over time, in accordance with classical equations...''.